COBREXA/COBREXA.jl/docs/src/distributed/3_slurm.md

 Fortunately, the package
 [`ClusterManagers.jl`](https://github.com/JuliaParallel/ClusterManagers.jl)
 does that for us.
-For simplicily, here we assume that the HPC is scheduled by [Slurm](https://slurm.schedmd.com/), but other scheduling environments are supported in a very similar way.
+For simplicity, here we assume that the HPC is scheduled by [Slurm](https://slurm.schedmd.com/), but other scheduling environments are supported in a very similar way.